KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 * Users would comment on issues that are not related to their problem, however sound similar
 * Users would comment on issues with a lot of subscribers from a long time ago, triggering unwanted email notifications for people who already found a solution
-* Thefastlane-botdoesn’t ensure if all required information is provided for single comments, but only for new issues
+* The `fastlane-bot` doesn’t ensure if all required information is provided for single comments, but only for new issues
 * Users would add "me too" commented without providing any details of the current problem they’re having

 By telling users to submit a new issue, you properly go through the complete lifecycle of an issue:

 * User submits issue
-* fastlane-bot ensures all required information was provided
+* The `fastlane-bot` ensures all required information was provided
 * Actual discussion around the issue
 * Issue gets resolved or auto-closed due to inactivity